Density

 Settings

-• bandwidth: A numerical value setting the smoothing bandwidth to use.
+• bandwidth: Smoothing bandwidth (must be > 0).
 If absent (default), the bandwidth will be computed using Silverman’s rule of thumb.

 • kernel: Determines the smoothing kernel shape.
 Can be one of the following: